Master of Economics

 Strengthen your resume with a specialised one-year Master's degree at the HKU Faculty of Business and Economics.
 We are now accepting online applications for intake 2019.
 You are welcome to join our Webinar at 7:00pm (Hong Kong Time, GMT+8) on Wednesday, January 23, 2019 to learn more on our programmes offered and admissions information.

 The HKU Master of Economics (MEcon) Programme aims at providing rigorous advanced training in economics with emphasis on real world applications.

 The programme usually has its recruitment exercise from October to January every year.

 Our curriculum is designed to help students master economic analysis, use it creatively to find solutions to problems, and develop confidence in analysing issues and answering questions relevant to their work.

-Flexibility is a key character of the programme-students have a number of elective courses to choose from, and courses of varying blends of abstraction and applicability are available.
-In addition to courses offered by the MEcon Programme, students may also choose elective courses in the HKU Master of Finance (MFin) and Master of Business Administration (MBA) Programmes which are also offered by the Faculty of Business and Economics (FBE), subject to availability and approval of the Programme Director.
+Flexibility is a key character of the programme - students have a number of elective courses to choose from, and courses of varying blends of abstraction and applicability are available.
+In addition to courses offered by the MEcon Programme, students may also choose elective courses from the Master of Business Administration (MBA), Master of Finance (MFin) and Master of Science in Business Analytics (MSc(BA)) programmes under the advice and approval of the Programme Directors concerned.

 Who Should Apply

 The MEcon Programme is most suitable for three types of students:

 - those who have some economics training and consider starting a career as a professional economist

 - those who want to acquire advanced economics knowledge that is useful for them in the workplace